wcventure/PERIOD/README.md

    ./cleanDIR.sh && ./build.sh
    ```

-3. Perform systematic controlled concurrency testing based on periodical scheduling:
+3. Perform systematic controlled concurrency testing based on periodical scheduling (`-y` option means that find bugs with depth 3 and `-y` option means automatic press Enter):
     ```sh
     $ROOT_DIR/tool/DBDS/run_PDS.py -y -d 3 ./df
     ```

-4. If PERIOD works normally, you can see the following outputs, which indicate that PERIOD reports 2 buggy interleavings in this program (i.e., double free bugs):
+4. If PERIOD works normally, you can see the following outputs, which indicate that PERIOD reports 4 buggy interleavings in this program (i.e., double free bugs):
     ```sh
     Start Testing!
     Targeting bugs that bug depth = 1 .
 Iterate for 2 periods